 Gratitude meditation in its simplest form is the practice of reflecting on the things in your life you are grateful for.
 It is about experiencing that feeling of appreciation, whether for a loving family member or friend, a beautiful sunny day, or the pleasure of a good cup of coffee.

-Walking meditation is great for beginners since walking is a familiar part of our everyday experience.
-It is more than just strolling about.
+Walking meditation is great for beginners.
+We already do this every day.
+But with walking meditation, it is more than just strolling about.
 Instead of focusing on your breath, focus on each footstep on the ground as you walk.

 You are working on being as mindful as possible: this practice is all about being aware of your body and physical sensations as you move.
 Your eyes are open and your mind and body are rooted in the present.

-A mantra is a syllable, word, or phrase that is repeated during meditation.
-Mantras can be spoken, chanted, whispered, or repeated in the mind.
+A mantra is a syllable, word, or phrase that is repeated during meditation practice.
+This can be spoken, chanted, whispered, or repeated in the mind.

-Most mantra meditation techniques have two essential components: mindfulness meditation and mantra recitation or chanting.
+Most mantra meditation techniques consist of two essential components: mindfulness meditation and mantra recitation or chanting.
 While this age-old practice is known to have Buddhist and Hindu roots, forms of “sacred word” recitation exist within a great variety of spiritual traditions, including Judeo-Christian and Shamanic.

-Nowadays, mantra practice is also gaining popularity as part of non-secular mindfulness practice.
+In today’s world, mantra practice is gaining popularity as a mindfulness practice outside of religion.

 In guided meditation, you are led by a guide (either live or in a recording) and is shaped by their voice.
 This is perfect for a beginner or for someone whose mind has a tendency to wander off.
 You may find it easier to focus on the guide’s voice and relax when your mind isn’t entirely left to their own devices.